learn-ark/dapp-core-module-template/README.md

 ### STEP 2: Load The dApp In The Corresponding Network Configurations.

-In our example we load `your-dapp-name` in the Testnet network configuration.
+In our example we load `@vendorname/dappname` in the Testnet network configuration. dApp name is take from `node` package name as defined in package.json.

 Go to:
 `core/packages/core/bin/testnet`